-Telling your boss can be hard, but doing so can prove very beneficial in the long run, because generally the Americans with Disabilities Act protects you only if you've made your employer aware of a medical condition.
-In other words, what your boss doesn't know could wind up hurting you.
+Telling your boss can be challenging, but doing so can prove very beneficial in the long run, because generally the Americans with Disabilities Act (ADA) protects you only if you’ve made your employer aware of a medical condition.
+In other words, what your boss doesn’t know could wind up hurting you.

 Your manager may have to share your diagnosis with his/her supervisor or with HR in order to make sure you have access to all legal benefits, company policies, etc. However, if you would rather that your information not be shared beyond these parties, be sure to communicate this.

-Your boss may not be the only member of management who needs to know – especially if you are part of the management team.
-Because your supervisor may have to share information with management or anyone who will be affected, if you have good relationships with those manager, you might find it in your best interest to tell them yourself.
+Your boss may not be the only member of management who needs to know — especially if you are part of the management team.
+Because your supervisor may have to share information with management or anyone who will be affected, if you have good relationships with those managers, you might find it in your best interest to tell them yourself.

 You may also want to talk directly to your human resources department — if your company has one — as they will have considerable information about company policies.
 They may also have experience dealing with other employees who are cancer survivors or who have had serious health conditions, in which case they may be able to offer valuable advice on how to tell people and what to expect.